johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Phrases ###

+Increase
+: refers to numerical growth, or proliferation

 Expansion
-:	growth, increase in size, enlargement, extension, development; spread, proliferation, multiplication
+: refers to geographical enlargement, or extension.

 ### Scripture ###